 Applications from domestic students whose grade point average is considered borderline, or who have not met the required B+ cutoff in previous completed years of study, will be held until the final year's marks are received, at which time a final decision is made.
 When an official offer is received, the applicant must meet all of the conditions on the offer before the registration deadline (usually mid-September).

-Any other questions regarding the application process may be directed to:
+Questions regarding the graduate application may be directed to:

 Department of Pharmacology and Toxicology